 MWXC has the right to cancel or postpone an event.
 In a case where unfit race conditions occur during a scheduled event MWXC has the right to delay or stop the racing and alter the order of that weekend’s scheduled events.
+If Event has to be canceled or rescheduled and you have entered the gate event there will be no refund of gate entry fee.
 Should a delay occur, every effort will be made to resume the schedule in a timely fashion if conditions significantly improve.

 4. Safety Gear

-Riders must wear Helmet, goggles, boots, pants, long sleeve shirt.
-Chest protectors, neck braces and knee pads are recommended along with any other safety gear.
+Riders must wear helmet, goggles, boots, pants, long sleeve shirt.
+All minors must be wearing a chest protector.
+Chest protectors for adults, neck braces and knee pads are recommended for everyone along with any other safety gear.

 5. Pit Riding

 Spectator and racer pit riding is prohibited.
 Handicap Permits may be available and will be made available in the MWXC Event T’s trailer.
 MWXC has the right to revoke these permits if seen fit by MWXC staff.
 Any violations of this rule could lead to penalties up to and including disqualification of associated racer within the violators associated group.

 Getting from Point A to Point B – A racer going from Point A to Point B must have a helmet on at all times and maintain an idle at first gear.
 MWXC has the right to pull or penalize you from the event if the rules can not be obeyed.